HOW-TO

 3. Look at the output for any non-zero values in error categories.

-If you see a high number of “Read Errors” or “Write Errors,” your drive is actively failing.
+If you see a high number of “Read Errors” or “Write Errors,” your hard drive is failing.
 A healthy NVMe SSD should show very few errors even after three years of heavy use.
 If those numbers are climbing every week, your data is on borrowed time.

 Checking the Event Viewer